 So basically, the ground in which you garden can fall into any of the following three categories:

 Soil pH is not fixed; you can take measures to alter it.
-If soil pH needs to be lowered (that is, the earth is not acidic enough), apply commercial fertilizers containing sulfur / ammonium-N. Ammonium sulfate is a fertilizer that will lower pH.
+If soil pH needs to be lowered (that is, the earth is not acidic enough), apply commercial fertilizers containing sulfur/ammonium-N. Ammonium sulfate is a fertilizer that will lower pH.
 If soil pH needs to be raised (that is, the earth is not alkaline enough), apply lime.
-I give an example of altering soil-pH level in my article on changing hydrangea color to purple.
-Hydrangeas are a great example because you can actually see the effects (on the color of their flowers) of changing soil pH.

 Fortunately, the web has online calculators to help you determine how much lime or sulfur you would need to apply, given the size of the area where you are attempting to raise or lower soil pH.

 Kits are available at some garden centers or home improvement stores for testing your soil pH.
-Alternatively, you can send in a sample of your soil to your county extension office; they can perform the test and inform you of the results (plus how to interpret the results, what course of action to take, etc.).
+Alternatively, you can send in a sample of your soil to your county extension office; they can perform the test and inform you of the results.

 Soil pH is not, itself a nutrient, but it relates to plant nutrition.
 That is because it governs the availability of nutrients to plants.
 Particular nutrients that a plant needs can exist in the ground in abundance, but if they are not made available -- due to conditions that are too alkaline, for example -- they will do the plant no good.
 To be available, the nutrients must be soluble.
 Soil pH level affects this solubility.